This country-specific Q&A provides an overview to merger control laws and regulations that may occur in Turkey.

 In relation to “foreign-to-foreign” mergers, do the jurisdictional thresholds vary?

 Foreign-to-foreign mergers are covered by Law 4054 on Protection of Competition to the extent that they affect the relevant markets within the territory of Turkey.
 Regardless of the parties’ physical presence in Turkey, sales in Turkey may trigger the notification requirement to the extent that the turnover thresholds are met.
 Article 2 of Law 4054 sets out the effects criterion – that is, whether the undertakings concerned affect the goods and services markets in Turkey.
 Even if the undertakings concerned have no local subsidiaries, branches or sales outlets in Turkey, the transaction could still be subject to Turkish competition legislation if the goods or services of the participating undertakings are sold in Turkey and the transaction would thus affect the relevant Turkish market.
-In 2017, 83 of a total of 168 transactions notified to the Board were foreign-to-foreign transactions.
+In 2018 a total of 121 out of 223 transactions notified to the Board were foreign-to-foreign transactions.

 - There are several other foreign-to-foreign transactions where fines were imposed.
 See e.g. Longsheng 02.06.2011, 11-33/723-226; CVRD Canada Inc., 08.07.2010, 10-49/949-332; Flir Systems Holding/Raymarine PLC, 17.06.2010, 10-44/762-246; Georgia Pacific Corporation, Fort James Corporation, 29.12.2005, 05-88/1219-352.

 - There is to the knowledge of local counsel no fining decision concerning a

 For voluntary filing regimes (only), are there any factors not related to competition that might influence the decision as to whether or not notify?